eliasbuchwald/-reddit/API:-mine.json.md

     - ### children *(array)*

-        An array that holds each subreddit that the currently logged in user is subscribed to, if any.
+        An array that holds an object for each subreddit that the currently logged in user is subscribed to, if any.

         - ### kind *(string)*